Insects in medicine: Africa

 Unlike China and India, the traditional insect medicine of Africa is extremely variable.
 It is largely regional, with few, if any, major agreements on which insects are useful as treatments for which ailments.
 Most insect medicinal treatments are passed on through communities and families, rather than being taught in university settings, as Traditional Chinese Medicine and Ayurveda sometimes are; furthermore, most traditional medicine practices necessitate a person in a "healer" role.
 Some brief examples to follow:

 Grasshopper is both commonly eaten as a delicacy and an excellent source of protein and is consumed for medicinal purposes.
 These insects are typically collected, dried in the sun, and then ground into a powder.
 The powder can then be turned into a paste when mixed with water and ash and applied to the forehead to alleviate the pain of violent headaches.
 Additionally, the headaches themselves can be prevented by a "healer" inserting the paste under the skin at the nape of the affected person's neck.

 Termites are also used in parts of Africa much like they are in India.
 Parts of the mound are dug up, boiled, and turned into a paste, which can then be applied to external wounds to prevent infection or consumed to treat internal hemorrhages. termites are used not only as a form of medicine, but also as a medical device.
 If a "healer" wants to insert a medicine subcutaneously, they will often spread that medicine on the skin of the patient, and then agitate a termite and place the insect on the skin of the patient.
 When the termite bites, its mandibles effectively serve as an injection device.

+Historical Use of Insects in Medicine

+The medicinal application of insects dates back to ancient civilizations.
+The Smithsonian Institution has documented historical uses of insects such as the utilization of bee venom therapy in Egyptian medicine for treating arthritis and joint pain.
+Ancient Greek and Roman physicians, including Galen, recorded the use of insects like cantharidin from blister beetles for dermatological conditions.
+In medieval Europe powdered insects were included in remedies for various ailments including infections and respiratory disorders.